Creation-Group/NWAPI-Command-Expansion/README.md

 *Description :* Give a predefined inventory to a player.
 It works like a kit.
                 A folder contains a Inventory.txt
                 Each line is an inventory "**<name>**:**<itemsID>.<...>**
                 Up to 8 items (maxInventory).
-A '.' is used to separate each items.
+A '.' is used to separate each item.

 *Usage :* command %player% %PredefinedInventoryID%